Bastardkb/bastardkb.github.io/help/diagnose_broken_trace.md

 We will use the multimeter to diagnose if / where a broken trace could be, and git / kicad to figure out how to fix it.

 {: .warning }
-When doing any kind of measuring or soldering on the keyboard, it is **extremely important** that you unplug it first !
+When doing any kind of measuring or soldering on the keyboard, it is **extremely important** that you unplug it first!

 # I, O, P switches not working on 4x6 keyboard